ModelInference/dinv/README.md

 DInv is written in [go lang](http://golang.org/) and requires a working installation of [Daikon](http://plse.cs.washington.edu/daikon/).
 The following instructions are for Ubuntu 14.04.

 The version of Go available through the apt package manager is out of date.
-Please [download go from the offical website](https://golang.org/dl/) and follow the [installation instructions](https://golang.org/doc/install#install) to setup a go workspace.
+Please [download go from the offical website](https://golang.org/dl/) and follow the [installation instructions](https://golang.org/doc/install#install) to set up a go workspace.
 The latest version of Go that DInv is confirmed to work with is `1.6.3`.

 (Note that DInv cannot be compiled using gccgo.
 Running DInv with gccgo will cause spurious errors.)

 DInv is built to run within a standard go workspace environment.
-Go workspaces provide a mechanism for importing, and running the source code of bitbucket and github repositories.
+Go workspaces provide a mechanism for importing and running the source code of bitbucket and github repositories.
 This interface is used throughout the installation, and is necessary for the instrumentation process.
 For detailed instructions on how to configure a go workspace see [how to write go code](http://golang.org/doc/code.html#Organization).

 The `GOPATH` environment variable is a reference to the root of your go workspace.
 This variable must be set to use both the `go get` instruction, as well as our example programs.